 \section{Abstract}

 Leptophilic axion-like particles (ALPs) extend the Standard Model (SM) with brand-new interactions between the ALP and leptons.
 In this work, we focus on studying exotic $\tau$ decays to explore such ALPs.
-Both the tauphilic and lepton flavor universal (LFU) scenarios, with electroweak preserving and violating benchmarks, have been investigated at a future $\tau$-factory, namely the Super Tau-Charm Facility (STCF) under development in China.
-Both prompt and far detection are proposed, targeting on leptonic $\tau$ decays, $\tau^- \to \ell^-\bar\nu_\ell \nu_\tau a$.
-For prompt detection, the $\tau^+\tau^-$ threshold $\sqrt s=3.56$ GeV and higher central energy $\sqrt s=4.2$ GeV are taken into account.
-In addition, a cylinder-like far detector has been proposed to complement prompt detection.
+Both tauphilic and lepton flavor universal (LFU) scenarios, with electroweak preserving and violating benchmarks, have been investigated at a future $\tau$-factory, namely the Super Tau-Charm Facility (STCF) under development in China.
+Both main and far detection are proposed, targeting leptonic decays $\tau$, $\tau^- \to \ell^-\bar\nu_\ell \nu_\tau a$.
+For main detection, the $\tau^+\tau^-$ threshold $\sqrt s=3.56$ GeV and the higher central energy $\sqrt s=4.2$ GeV are taken into account.
+In addition, a cylinder-like far detector has been proposed to complement main detection.
 We demonstrate the huge potential to detect leptophilic ALPs at the STCF.
-Concretely, for tauphilic scenario, the STCF is mostly sensitive in the currently unprobed region with $m_a\sim 1000$ MeV.
+Concretely, for the tauphilic scenario, the STCF is mostly sensitive in the currently unprobed region with $m_a\sim 1000$ MeV.
 However, in the LFU scenario, the dilepton channel tremendously shortens the ALP lifetime, and eventually the STCF only allows a precise measurement in the new regime with $100~\text{MeV}\lesssim m_a\lesssim 200~\text{MeV}$.